Follow our free guide to form an LLC in Texas

 Can I use my Social Security Number as the EIN?

 If you are a sole proprietorship who wants an EIN for your business, you can elect to use your social security number; however, your EIN is part of public record.

 Swyft Filings offers EIN services for small businesses in Texas.
 Find more information here.

-Maintaining Your Texas LLC
+Phase Two: Maintaining Your Texas LLC

 The initial phase of creating your Texas LLC is complete — you are now ready for the next set of steps that focus on getting your LLC ready to do business.

 - Step 1A: Register for Taxes in Texas

 - Step 1B: File the Annual Franchise Tax Report

 - Step 2: Apply for the required permits and licenses